JFF-Bohdan/vrc_t70/doc/protocol/protocol_en.md

 ### 2.8.
 Set new device address (`0x08`)

-command_id = `0x08`
+Command id = `0x08`

 Can be used to set new controller address.
-Controller address will be stored on EEPROM.
+Controller address will be stored on EEPROM an as a result, address information will survive device restart and/or power loss.

-Info: when updating firmware address will be 0x01
+Info: after updating firmware address will be `0x01`

 **Data**: